How to Cite a Museum Exhibit in APA, MLA or Chicago

 Chicago style

 If you’re citing an exhibition catalog, you cite it as a book.
 However, citing an exhibition catalog can result in a long citation.
-With this in mind, Chicago Manual of Style also allows for the concise format shown below.
+With this in mind, the Chicago Manual of Style also allows for the concise format shown below.

 Editor Last Name, First Name Middle., ed.
 Exhibition Catalog Title.
 Location: Museum Name, Publication Year.
 Exhibition catalog.